ffyring/matlab/README.md

 # matlab
-Some free and easy matlab codes
+Some free and easy matlab code snippets.